 Meg Pinsonneault‘s indie short-film Feast of the Foolish is a brilliantly captured romantic noir set in the 1940s.
 Oliver (Will Rhodes) is a Depression Era outlaw fleeing from his latest heist at a grocery store.
 He later awakens in the desert and discovers a group of carnival gypsies who led him to the dwelling of a mysterious enchantress Nora (Elizabeth Stenson).
-Oliver, hoping for a positive sign about his future–the enchantress informs him indirectly it is his past that he should be more concerned with.
+Oliver, hoping for a positive sign about his future–the witch informs him indirectly it is his past that he should be more concerned.

 The most noticeable element of the film is the fantastic cinematography.
-Shot in a classic western, rustic appeal Feast of the Foolish is also a complete feast for the eyes.
-Particular set detail was taken in the lair of the enchantress, a small abode with glass bottles in an assortment of colors fixed into the walls.
+Shot in a classic western, rustic appeal in Feast, and a complete “feast” for the eyes.
+Careful detailing in the lair of the enchantress, a small abode with glass bottles in an assortment of colors fixed into the walls.
 Light casting itself on the outside of this building creates a beautiful and mysterious environment befitting of an enchantress.
 The short was filmed on location in Joshua Tree, California, making the footage all the more spectacular.